Bristol Water – a social history

 In response to such external conditions, a further Act of Parliament was granted to develop a well at Chelvey to add to the incoming water received at Barrow Treatment Works.
 Around a similar time, financial prospects for the company looked up with the purchase of offices and premises previously leased at Small Street.

-Back in 1871 we celebrated our silver jubilee.
-Fortunately we now supply water 24 hours day rather than switching it off overnight in the summer.
-We now supply around 20 times more premises than we did in 1871.
+Bristol Water Works Company celebrated its silver jubilee.
+Today, we supply water 24 hours a day rather than switching it off overnight in the summer, and supply around 20 times more premises than we did in 1871.

 A third reservoir at Barrow Gurney was built following the Act of 1882 which enabled further supply to be provided to suburban areas of Bristol, providing a total storage capacity of 870 million gallons at Barrow Gurney.
 Access to Sherbourne Springs further expanded the water resources available to support the growing demand.

-Monopoly rights to supply Bristol were however less than secure with rival bills again seeking to imping on the supply areas so far served by the Bristol Water Works Company and neighbouring regions.
-These were however thrown out by the House of Lords in 1887.
+Monopoly rights to supply Bristol were less than secure with rival bills again seeking to impinge on the supply areas so far served by the Bristol Water Works Company and neighbouring regions.
+These were thrown out by the House of Lords in 1887.

 The great competition and the right to supply the city of Bristol with water…

-The First World War saw as with the rest of society male staff departing for the front and with that the first female presence in the office of the Bristol Water Works Company.
+The First World War saw male staff departing for the front and with that the first female presence in the office of the Bristol Water Works Company.
 War inevitably hit the company hard, but the staff and Board could not fully let it preoccupy against business as usual and the pressing need to secure more water resources.

 Two years after the war, works began on sourcing water from the Cheddar Springs with associated pumping to take the water to Blagdon.
-The foresight of the Cheddar Scheme and subsequent construction of Cheddar Reservoir proved timely with the post-war expansion of houses on demand.
-The final part of the Cheddar works, connecting the reservoir to Barrow was completed ten years later.
+The foresight of the Cheddar Scheme and subsequent construction of Cheddar Reservoir proved timely with the postwar expansion of houses on demand.
+The final part of the Cheddar works, connecting the reservoir to Barrow, was completed 10 years later.